ghivert/redraw/README.md

 cd [project-name]
 yarn install

 # Install the Vite Gleam plugin.
+That plugin is required to tell Vite how to
+# read Gleam files.
 yarn add -D vite-gleam

 # If you want to build the project on Vercel or Netlify.
+# @chouqueth/gleam provides a local version of the Gleam compiler installed in
+# your node_modules.
+You can freely skip that step if you don't need to build
+# your application remotely or if you're in control of the environment.
 yarn add -D @chouqueth/gleam

 # Remove the files needed for `gleam new` to work.
-rm README.md
+mv README.md README.md.old
 mv .gitignore .gitignore.old

 # Setup the project.